BlaqueDevs/se-assignment-day-5-technical-writing-and-review-joanna-k-Chinyama/README.md

 - Making abstract ideas concrete: Examples relate complex concepts to familiar, real-life situations, helping the audience grasp the idea more easily.
 - Breaking down information: Visuals like diagrams and charts help break down complicated ideas into smaller, digestible parts, making them easier to follow.
--Clarifying relationships: Diagrams, flowcharts, or maps can show how different elements of a concept are connected, making it clearer than just using words.
+- Clarifying relationships: Diagrams, flowcharts, or maps can show how different elements of a concept are connected, making it clearer than just using words.
--Enhancing retention: People tend to remember visual content and relatable examples better than abstract explanations.
+- Enhancing retention: People tend to remember visual content and relatable examples better than abstract explanations.
 This makes the learning process more effective.

 ## 8. What types of visuals (e.g., diagrams, charts) are most effective for different kinds of technical information?
 1. Flowcharts: Ideal for illustrating processes, workflows, or decision-making paths.
 They visually map out steps and connections in a sequence, making them great for explaining algorithms or systems.